 Self-employed people are liable to pay Class 2 National Insurance and Class 4 National Insurance.
 This is collected through self-assessment on the annual tax return.
 There is a lower profits limit, below which you do not need to pay class 2.
-Class 2 is due to be abolished as from 6 April 2019.
-For rates see here.

-If you are employed and self-employed:
+You are employed and self-employed: